campg2j003/jfw_nsh/readme.md

 If this macro is defined and the user selects the Installer Source component, the installer will create a folder in the installation folder called "Installer Source" and install the installer source files in it.
 If this macro is not defined, a default macro is used that only installs the source for JFW.nsh.

-The installer uses the Modern UI II package, so mui2.nsh must be included.
-Then you include this header and insert the JAWSScriptInstaller macro which produces the installer code:
+The installer uses the Modern UI II package, so it includes mui2.nsh.
+You should not include mui2.nsh before including JFW.nsh.
+After the above defines you include this header and insert the JAWSScriptInstaller macro which produces the installer code:

 ```
-!include "mui2.nsh"

 !include "jfw.nsh"

 !insertmacro JAWSScriptInstaller